-Group Proposal
+Proposal

-Following the guidelines in the textbook and covered in class, you need to conduct preliminary research and write a 5-page (about) proposal describing your report and report/project/final presentation.
+Following the guidelines in the textbook and covered in class, you need to conduct preliminary research and write a 3 to 5-page proposal (single spaced) describing your report and report/project/final presentation.
 The proposal must include the website you have chosen to analyze and recommend changes for.
 You are writing for an audience that is made up of your instructor and your classmates.
 The page length does not include the references page or the appendices.